Skip to main content

 We recommend Rollout plans as our deployment wizards in the fiskaltrust.Portal.
 With Rollout Plans, you enjoy high security when creating, buying and setting up CashBoxes and related components for your PosOperators.
 Additionally, you save time by being able to select several PosOperators as well as several outlets at the same time.

-You use the Manual creation if you need a configuration not covered by rollout plans.
-Then first read the Architecture section to learn more about the components needed to create a CashBox.
+If you want to create a configuration manually, first read the Architecture section to learn more about the components needed to create a CashBox then follow the guide for Manual Configuration.

 Both options require legally or commercially necessary preparations.
 These have been described and explained previously in this documentation.
 In the section Prerequisites, you will find them again summarized.